Kavan04/DietAppBeta/README.md

 ## Notes

-Describe any challenges encountered while building the app. this sample code was pretty easy to implement but the final app will involve using camera and a database to access the ingredients plus
+this sample code was pretty easy to implement but the final app will involve using camera and a database to access the ingredients plus the suggestion feature will need more work.

 ## License